-Kirsten ViceVice President – Sustainable Manufacturing & Canadian Operations
+Kirsten ViceVice President – Sustainability and Climate & Canadian Operations

 Location: Canadian Operations – Montreal, QC

 Kirsten launched NCASI’s operations in Canada in 2002 and is responsible for the overall direction of NCASI’s research in Canada, including mill environment and forestry program design and execution, along with the management of interrelationships with Canadian Member Companies, trade associations, governments, and academic researchers.
-She also provides practical technical support and strategic perspective to Member Companies on the full spectrum of environmentally-related manufacturing and forestry issues facing their operations.
+She is also responsible for the overall direction of NCASI’s Sustainability & Climate Program, providing practical support and strategic perspective to Member Companies on the full spectrum of sustainability- and climate-related issues facing their manufacturing and forestry operations.

-For more than 25 years, Kirsten has worked in various roles within the forest products industry, including work experience in the industry itself, as well as in government, engineering consulting, and environmental research in a variety of locations across Canada, the United States, and Finland.
-Throughout her career to-date, she has been involved with pertinent analyses of environmental regulations, process engineering, and strategic management of a broad array of sustainability issues relevant to the forest products industry.
-Since 2002, Kirsten has grown NCASI’s Canadian Operations membership from a single Member Company to now represent roughly half of the Canadian forest products industry.
-Among her strengths are the strategic assessment of complex environment-, forestry- and sustainability-related issues and designing results-oriented approaches for those in the industry to respond most effectively to these challenges.
+For over 30 years, Kirsten has worked in various roles within the forest products sector, including experience working in the industry itself, as well as in government, engineering consulting, and environmental research in a variety of locations across Canada, the United States, and Finland.
+In 2002, Kirsten launched NCASI’s Operations in Canada and has since grown its membership from a single Member Company to now representing over half of the Canadian forest products industry.
+Kirsten’s expertise is focused on the intersection between science and policy, with an in-depth understanding of the complex and interrelated environmental sustainability challenges associated with forest management and forest products manufacturing.
+Among her strengths is the ability to design results-oriented approaches for those in the industry to respond most effectively to address these challenges.